 How Was the Test Administered?

-Additionally,Vista DUI lawyers can question the way the blood test was given.
+Additionally, attorneys can question the way the blood test was given.
 The person drawing blood must be qualified to do so.
 While it is critical that your arm be cleaned before the needle is inserted, an alcohol swab should not be used because it can make your results appear artificially high.
 The test tube used to contain your sample must contain an anti-coagulant and other preservatives or the sample could be ruined in storage.
 Additionally, the test tube itself must be inverted numerous times so the preservatives are properly mixed.

-While some prosecutors will try to convince you that a failed blood test proves you were undoubtedly guilty, this is not true and with a great Vista DUI lawyer like Peter M. Liss, you can fight these charges.
+While some prosecutors will try to convince you that a failed DUI blood test in California proves you were undoubtedly guilty, this is not true and you can fight these charges.
+To schedule a free initial consultation with top Peter M. Liss, please call (760) 643-4050.

 Creative Commons Image courtesy of Thirteen of Clubs